-The committee met on 21 March 2022 and 5 July 2022.
+The committee met on 24 January 2023.

-At the 21 March 2022 meeting, the compensation committee:
+At that meeting, the compensation committee:

-- Voted on the compensation to be awarded to Mr Olivier HASSLER as Chairman of the board of directors. - Voted on the compensation to be awarded to Mr Marc NOCART as Chief Executive Officer. - Reviewed the 2021 global compensation policy. - Prepared a report on the compensation policies and practices applicable to staff whose professional role is liable to have a material impact on the company's risk profile in 2021.
+- Voted on the compensation to be awarded to Mr Marc NOCART as Chief Executive Officer. - Reviewed the 2022 global compensation policy. - Prepared a report on the compensation policies and practices applicable to staff whose professional role is liable to have a material impact on the company's risk profile in 2022.